 top of page

-While working with various sourced papers, Lam was greatly intrigued by Japanese washi and by Japan's renowned craftsmanship, artistic integrity and preservation of traditional methods.
-In the fall of 2024 and the winter of 2025, Lam travelled to the Niigata prefecture of Japan, a region known as "snow country" and home to a papermaking tradition dating back more than 300 years to study traditional washi making.
+While working with various sourced papers, Lam was greatly intrigued by Japanese washi, in particular because of its strength and soft translucency.
+In the fall of 2024 and the winter of 2025, Lam travelled to Niigata, Japan, a region known as "snow country" and home to a papermaking tradition dating back more than 300 years to study traditional washi making.

 Lam studied under the tutelage of Master Papermaker Hiroaki Imai and Washi Researcher/Papermaker, Paul Denhoed.
-The intensive programs covered the entire washi making practice from harvesting and processing the Kozo plant (Japanese Mulberry) including the unique process of snow bleaching, a traditional and renowned process of the Niigata area.
+The intensive programs she attended covered the entire washi making practice from harvesting and processing the Kozo plant (Japanese Mulberry) through to sheet forming.
+She also learned the unique process of Yukizarashi (snow bleaching), a traditional technique in Japan’s areas where snow is abundant.

 In Conversation: Part II 2024